 To analyse rankings, you need to first decide which keywords you want to track.
 There are a lot of options out there, and you can’t optimise for them all, so select a few priorities to focus on.
 Find a balance between the most popular keywords (those with the highest number of searches) and those that are more niche to your topic.

-A higher number of searches means you’re more likely to get traffic to your website, but you will also be competing with more websites.
-Niche searches suggest people are closer to making a purchase, so are more likely to convert when they do visit.
+A higher number of searches means more people are interested in that topic, but you will also be competing with more websites.
+More detailed searches see fewer hits but suggest people are closer to making a purchase, so are more likely to convert when they do visit.

 Learn how to do keyword research for free.

 Look out for big changes in rankings.
 Sudden drops or jumps could indicate that an algorithm change has hit your website.
-In these cases, rankings can fluctuate for a while, so allow a few weeks for them to settle.
-If your rankings remain considerably lower, it could indicate something Google doesn’t like about your site, and you should look at what improvements you can make.
+In such instances, rankings can fluctuate for a while, so allow a few weeks for them to settle.
+If your rankings remain considerably lower, it could indicate that Google doesn’t like something about your site.
+You should look at what improvements can be made.

 Demographics